lettertwo/occurrence.nvim/README.md

   --
   -- Additionally, when `false`, only keymaps explicitly defined in `keymaps` -- will be automatically set when activating occurrence mode.
-Keymaps for -- occurrence mode can also be set manually using the `on_activate` callback.
+Keymaps for -- occurrence mode can also be set manually in an `OccurrenceActivate` -- autocmd using `occurrence.keymap:set(...)`.
   --
   -- Default `operators` will still be set unless `default_operators` is also `false`.
   --